Table of Contents

 Be Certain you Have the Money

-This may seem too obvious, but it is important that you have the funds safe in your account before making a settlement offer to creditors.
+This may seem obvious, but it is important that you have required funds ready in your account before making a settlement offer to creditors.
 Whether the money comes from an inheritance, financial assistance from family members or any other source, it is essential that the amount of money is definite before you start involving the people you owe money to.

 As such, you should only start approaching your creditors when you have the money set aside and secure.